michasa001/eth-cli/README.md

   NETWORK - Network name

 DESCRIPTION
-  Gets a contract instance and opens an environment to interact with the contract.
+  Generates a contract instance and opens an environment to interact with the contract.

 EXAMPLES
   $ eth contract 0x0000000000000000000000000000000000001111 --abi=erc20abi --privatekey=0x00000000000000000000000000000000000000000000001111 --network=sepolia